dimple-mehra/object-detection-by-yolov5/README.md

 ## How to review the work

 * Read `WeekX/WeekX.md` for conceptual understanding.
-* Explore `Final-Assignment/` for the complete runnable pipeline.
+* Explore week4/ for the complete detection and tracking pipeline.
 * Follow the progression from **foundations → detection → tracking**.